ICBO 2025 conference

 2:05pm-3:05pm ET Short Talks Pt.
 2

-(2:05pm) METPO: A Pragmatic Ontology for Microbial Ecophysiological Traits (Primary Author: Mark Miller)
+(2:05pm) METPO: A Pragmatic Ontology for Microbial Ecophysiological Traits (Speaker: Mark Miller; Moderator: Oliver He)

-(2:20pm) Modeling fMRI Analysis in the MRI Ontology (MRIO): Practical Reuse of OBO Foundry Statistical Ontologies (Primary Author: Alexander Bartnik)
+(2:20pm) Modeling fMRI Analysis in the MRI Ontology (MRIO): Practical Reuse of OBO Foundry Statistical Ontologies (Speaker: Alexander Bartnik; Moderator: Oliver He)

-(2:35pm) The ROBOKOP Biomedical Knowledge Graph System: Leveraging Ontologies for Data Normalization, Integration, and Query (Primary Author: Karamarie Fecho)
+(2:35pm) The ROBOKOP Biomedical Knowledge Graph System: Leveraging Ontologies for Data Normalization, Integration, and Query (Speaker: Karamarie Fecho; Moderator: Oliver He)

-(2:50pm) MCBO: Mammalian Cell Bioprocessing Ontology, A Hub-and-Spoke, IOF-Anchored Application Ontology (Primary Author: Kimberly Robasky)
+(2:50pm) MCBO: Mammalian Cell Bioprocessing Ontology, A Hub-and-Spoke, IOF-Anchored Application Ontology (Speaker: Kimberly Robasky; Moderator: Oliver He)

 Food, Waste, and Sustainbitlity Workshop¶